lucaspittam/Arctiq-iac-Mission/README.md

 <!-- ABOUT THE PROJECT -->
-## This project was built as a demo with the goal of leveraging Terraform and Ansible tooling to autoamte the creating and provisioning of AWS multi tier infrastructure .
+## This project was built as a demo with the goal of leveraging Terraform and Ansible tooling to automate the creating and provisioning of AWS multi tier infrastructure and also using Github Actions for CI/CD.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>